 - Gooseneck gourd

-Some gourds, such as bottle gourd, are edible but are associated with side effects, such as vomiting, diarrhea, upper gastrointestinal bleeding and low blood pressure, according to a July 2015 case study in the World Journal of Emergency Medicine.
+Bottle gourds are edible but are associated with side effects, such as vomiting, diarrhea, upper gastrointestinal bleeding and low blood pressure, per a July 2015 case study in the World Journal of Emergency Medicine.

 How to Cook Gourds